 Event Details Description Evaluation of effectiveness Provide event name, date, and location.
-Indicate if event is local, countywide or regional Coastal Cleanup Day, September 21, 2013 (Regional) These outreach events were conducted on a regional and countywide level and coordinated by SMCWPPP.
-Refer to Public Information and Outreach section of SMCWPPP FY 13-14 Annual Report for event details.
-Refer to the Public Information and Outreach section of the SMCWPPP FY 13-14 Annual Report for details.
-Town-wide Cleanup Day Event (Local) Volunteers along with Town Staff walk all streets in Town picking up trash and recycling materials.
+Indicate if event is local, countywide or Describe activity (e.g., creek clean-up, storm drain marking etc.) Provide general staff feedback on the event.
+Provide other evaluation details such as: regional Number of participants.
+Any change in participation from previous years.
+Distance of creek or water body cleaned Quantity of trash/recyclables collected (weight or volume).
+Number of inlets marked.
+Data trends Town-Wide Cleanup Day (May 16, 2015, Sterling Park Recreation Center, Colma) Volunteers along with Town Staff walk all streets in Town picking up trash and recycling materials.
+43 volunteers participated in this event.
 Approximately 1.25 yards of trash and recyclables was collected by volunteers and Staff from the public rights of way.
-In addition E-waste and card board was also collected at the Town's Corp Yard.
+In addition